chensy618/SuperpixelCUB/README.md

 # KLCs - Keypoint Labeling Classifiers

-This repository contains code and experiments for automatic keypoint description and identification for ViT-based models by using vision-language models, aiming to enhancing the explainability and interpretability in fine-grained image classification tasks, The approach is evaluated on the [CUB-200-2011](https://www.kaggle.com/datasets/wenewone/cub2002011) dataset.
+This repository contains code and experiments for automatic keypoint description and identification for ViT-based models by using vision-language models, aiming to enhancing the explainability and interpretability in fine-grained image classification tasks.
+The approach is evaluated on the [CUB-200-2011](https://www.kaggle.com/datasets/wenewone/cub2002011) dataset.

 ## 📁 Dataset